What happened to Cristiano Ronaldo's rape case? Here's what you should know

 Ronaldo has always denied the allegations, arguing that the two had consensual sex.
 When Der Spiegel first reported the story in 2017, his lawyer responded to journalists with a statement saying: “We categorically reject the accusations raised in your questions.”

-Back in 2009, Mayorga opened an initial civil case against Ronaldo, resulting in the 2010 payment of $375,000 and the non-disclosure agreement.

-Documents revealed by Football Leaks claim that in September 2009, a questionnaire was submitted by Ronaldo's own legal representatives to the player, asking him to detail events of the night in question.
+Back in 2009, with lawyers becoming involved in the case, a questionnaire was submitted by Ronaldo's own legal representatives to the player, asking him to detail events of the night in question.
 Several versions of the questionnaire, also leaked, exist.
 In an early version, it appears that Ronaldo – who is named only as ‘X’ in the document - explains: "She said no and stop several times."
 Further to that, it states: "But she kept saying 'No.' 'Don't do it.'
 'I'm not like the others.'
 I apologised afterwards."

 It details that: "I entered her from behind.
 It was rude.
 We didn't change position.
 5/7 minutes.
 She said that she didn't want to, but she made herself available."
 And also recollects that: "She didn't complain about it being brutal.
 She complained that I forced her.
 She didn't say anything about wanting to go to the police."

-No. Having reopened it in 2018, in July 2019, the relevant US authorities announced they had decided not to press ahead with prosecution against Ronaldo.
+No. In July 2019, the relevant US authorities announced they had decided not to press ahead with prosecution against Ronaldo.
 A statement from Las Vegas prosecutors said: "Based upon a review of information at this time, the allegations of sexual assault against Cristiano Ronaldo cannot be proven beyond a reasonable doubt.”

-However, a new civil case against Ronaldo is ongoing.
-Mayorga filed a suit to the State Court in 2018 which was moved to Federal Court in 2019.
-No date has been set in court yet, and the case balances on the claim that Mayorga was not in a fit mental state to sign the non-disclosure agreement in 2010.
-Reports suggest that the claims in this law suit amount to more than £56 million.

 Was Ronaldo found guilty or innocent?